 “The poll later showed that around two-thirds of entrepreneurs are actively looking to on board a co-founder,” Buamim explained.
 “To address this market need we designed and launched [the] Co-Founder Dubai programme earlier this year.”

-Buamim added that the programme connects existing start-up businesses with aspire co-founders “to further improve the success rate of locally-based start-ups and bring innovative ventures to the city.”
+Buamim said the programme connects existing start-up businesses with aspire co-founders “to further improve the success rate of locally-based start-ups and bring innovative ventures to the city.”